Fast construction of irreducible polynomials over finite fields: Basic constructions

+In this section, we recall how to use Kummer theory when roots of unity are missing.
+We do not hope to find a quasi-optimal algorithm that way.
+But several important algorithmic questions arise naturally in this context.

-In this section we assume $\ell=3$ and $d=3^\delta$ and $p=q\not =3$.
+We assume $\ell=3$ and $d=3^\delta$ and $p=q\not =3$.
 We assume that $3$ does not divide $q-1$.
-So $q$ is congruent to $2$ modulo $3$, and we cannot apply the method in Section \ref{subsection:rad}.
-We experiment in this simple context an idea that will be decisive in Section \ref{section:basis}.
+So $q$ is congruent to $2$ modulo $3$, and we cannot apply the method in Section~\ref{subsection:rad}.
+We experiment in this simple context an idea that will be decisive in Section~\ref{section:basis}.
 We base change to a small auxiliary extension.
 We set $Q=q^2$ and observe that $3$ divides $Q-1$.
 We shall deal with the field $\FQ$ with $Q$ elements.
 We note that this idea is valid for any prime $\ell$, but the degree of the auxiliary extension $\FQ/\Fq$ might be quite large (up to $\ell-1$) for a general $\ell$.
-This is the reason why we shall later need to adapt this construction to the context of Kummer theory of elliptic curve.